jjcharzynski/Kingdom-tools/README.md

 ## ShapefileToKingdomPolygon

-This Python script converts shapefiles to a CSV format suitable for importing into the Kingdom Software (S&P Global IHS Kingdom, seismic and geological interpretation sotfware.) as planimeter polygons.
+This Python script converts shapefiles to a CSV format suitable for importing into the Kingdom Software as planimeter polygons.
 It takes shapefiles located in a folder with a specified EPSG coordinate system and converts them into the Kingdom Project coordinate system, saving the results in a CSV file.

 ### Prerequisites